gotzl/hid-fanatecff/README.md

 ## Troubleshooting
 ### No FFB, nothing on LEDs/display
 Check permissions `ls -l /dev/hidrawXX`, if it is not `0666`, then check with `udevadm test /dev/hidrawXX` if there are any additional rules overwriting the mode set by the `fanatec.rules` file.
-Check correct driver module version is loaded: `modinfo hid-fanatec | grep hidraw` Check game log `PROTON_LOG=+hid,+input,+dinput %command%`, ensure that there is a line called `found 3 TLCs`.
+Check correct driver module version is loaded: `modinfo hid-fanatec | grep hidraw`.
+Check game log `PROTON_LOG=1 WINEDEBUG=+hid,+input,+dinput %command%`, ensure that there is a line called `found 3 TLCs`.
 If it is not there, then a proton/wine version is used that doesn't support multi TLCs (yet).

-### Game hangs at startup
+### Game hangs/crashes at startup
 * Clear enumerated HID devices: `protontricks -c "wine reg delete 'HKLM\System\CurrentControlSet\Enum\HID' /f" <appid>`
 * If using separated pedals, 'pump' a pedal (to generate input) during game startup (seen in F1 23, AMS2, ??)